Warsop Vale: War memorial

 A number of residents went to fight in World War I, of which 20 did not return.
 A war memorial was subsequently built in the churchyard but later moved to the green space within the centre of the village, with a plaque commemorating their efforts.

 Hills and Holes SSSI

 A former limestone quarry which has reverted to nature is known locally as the Hills and Holes (more informally as the Humps and Hollows), due to the shallow mining which took place.
 It's thought the churches in Warsop and Sookholme used stone mined from here.
-Large scale quarrying did not occur here, resulting in little impact to the overall ecology.
+Large scale quarrying did not occur here, resulting in relatively preserved ecology.
 It's part of a lengthier geological limestone stretch along the whole length of Sookholme Brook and is a Site of Special Scientific Interest (SSSI) where the brook joins the River Meden.
 It also encompasses Sookholme Moor at its southern extremity.
 This area contains notable wildlife and holds some of the finest remaining limestone flora in Nottinghamshire.